-Since signing an exclusive with Saint Laurent for the Spring/Sumer 2017 show, Adut Akech has become one of the industry’s new faces to watch, becoming a muse for Valentino's Pierpaolo Piccioli , becoming a mainstay at global fashion weeks and appearing in five covers for international Vogue September issues.
+Since signing an exclusive with Saint Laurent for the Spring/Summer 2017 show, Adut Akech has become one of the industry’s new faces to watch, becoming a muse for Valentino's Pierpaolo Piccioli , becoming a mainstay at global fashion weeks and appearing in five covers for international Vogue September issues.

 Born in South Sudan, Akech was raised in Kenya and moved to Australia, aged six, with her mother and five siblings as South Sudanese refugees.
 Despite being scouted by local agencies aged 13 and 14, she started her modelling career at 16, signing to Chadwick Models in Sydney, Australia.

 After modelling in local fashion shows and at Melbourne Fashion Week, Akech was cast exclusively by Saint Laurent and walked the Spring/Summer 2017 show, subsequently signing to Elite Model Management in Paris.
 Akech has since walked for brands including Valentino, Dior, Givenchy and Versace and shot campaigns for Fendi, Moschino, Saint Laurent, Valentino, Versace, working with renowned photographers Steven Meisel , Inez & Vinoodh, and Tim Walker .
-Akech has also appeared in editorials of various international editions of Vogue as well as i-D and Numéro magazine.
+Akech has also appeared in editorials of various international editions of Vogue as well as i-D and Numéro magazine, among others.
 She was the second black model in history to land the coveted bridal spot in a Chanel couture show, closing the house’s Haute Couture Autumn 2018 show.

 Akech has also started work with the United Nations High Commissioner for Refugees, promoting causes to support refugees worldwide.